 - BKS Iyengar, Light on Astanga Yoga

-The new Queanbeyan Yoga Room studio is now running classes for all levels, from beginner to experienced.
+Queanbeyan Yoga Room studio runs classes for all levels, from beginner to experienced.

-Queanbeyan Yoga Room currently offers classes at four levels:
+Queanbeyan Yoga Room currently offers classes at three levels:

 Being a small studio, dedicated to the teaching and practice of Iyengar Yoga, we are able to design classes to suit the level of experience of the student body.
 The current timetable accommodates students of differing experience levels within the same class.
 If you have any questions as to which classes are suitable for you, please ring or email Chris to discuss.